ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 Once an endpoint has either sent or received a COMPRESSION_CLOSE for a given Context ID, it MUST NOT send any further datagrams with that Context ID.
+(Note that, due to reordering, an endpoint can receive datagrams with a Context ID that has previously been closed; these MUST be discarded silently.)

 Since the value 0 was reserved by unextended UDP proxying, a COMPRESSION_CLOSE capsule with Context ID set to zero is malformed.